The Iyengar yoga method

 WHO WAS BKS Iyengar?

 Born in December 1918 at Bellur (South India) he left his body in August 2014.
 BKS Iyengar has devoted over 70 years of his life to the practice and teaching of Yoga.
-His books are translated into several languages ("Light on Yoga" published in "J'ai lu" Collection with the Title "Bible of yoga", "Light on Pranayama" are now classics.
+His books are translated into several languages ("Light on Yoga" published in "J'ai lu" Collection with the Title "Bible of yoga", "Light on Pranayama", Light on yoga sutras of Patanjali", are now classics.

 Internationally respected yoga master, his travels led him on five continents where his teaching has become widespread.
 He lives in Pune, India, where he founded his school, the Ramamani Iyengar Memorial Yoga Institute (RIMYI) in 1975.